 "The ground's snow..."
 I think that's an awkward phrasing because it gives the ground possession of the snow, as if it belongs there.
 Which is an interesting concept in itself, but I do think that it would be better to maybe just say that the snow was littered with brown needles...

-"Max, deciding to spread his morning wings," <--- Not sure what you mean by morning wings.
+"Max, deciding to spread his morning wings,"

 I love the description of when he walks into the grove, it sounds so beautiful despite the horrible thing that happened there.